Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-In this example we multiply and mix the square and cube together as 0,14,36,12,0,0.
+In this example we multiply and add the square and cube together as 0,14,36,12,0,0.

 <br /><br />